 In the next section we discuss the construction of representations of single-particle Hilbert spaces.
-In section 3 we discuss irreducible representations of the Poincaré group that act on the single-particle Hilbert spaces.
-In section 4 we construct a dynamical representation of the Poincaré group by adding interactions to the mass Casimir operator of a non-interacting irreducible representation constructed from tensor products of single particle representations.
-The strong and weak form of cluster properties are discussed in section 5.
-The formulation of the three-body problem is discussed in section 6.
-The relation to quantum field theory is discussed in section 7.
-Selected few-nucleon applications are discussed in section 8.
+In Sect.
+3 we discuss irreducible representations of the Poincaré group that act on the single-particle Hilbert spaces.
+In Sect.
+4 we construct a dynamical representation of the Poincaré group by adding interactions to the mass Casimir operator of a non-interacting irreducible representation constructed from tensor products of single particle representations.
+The strong and weak form of cluster properties are discussed in Sect.
+5. The formulation of the three-body problem is discussed in Sect.
+6. The relation to quantum field theory is discussed in Sect.
+7. Selected few-nucleon applications are discussed in Sect.
+8.